Racism in Asia: Singapore

-Since independence, Singapore has declared itself to be a multi-cultural society.
+Since self-rule and later independence, Singapore has declared itself to be a multi-cultural society.
 The Singapore National Pledge is a declaration of anti-racism and the acceptance of all races and religions.
 Racial Harmony Day is celebrated in Singapore to mark the progress made since the 1964 race riots in Singapore.
+However, there have been particular lows in certain areas during Singapore's early years factored by complex intertwining regional geopolitics: leaders of its Armed Forces during the 1960s were highly suspicious of their native Malay population despite making up the majority of their contemporary personnel under assumed prejudices that said population "could not be trusted" and would mutiny against the state towards neighbouring Indonesia and especially Malaysia (in the aftermath of the separation from the latter Federation) with similar ethnic compositions; Malays were virtually excluded from conscription from the beginning of the draft in 1967 until 1977.

 There is a tendency towards collective cultural identity; that is a tendency to focus on group dynamics more at a societal than individual level.
 This in turn leads to an increased emphasis on being part of the 'in' group and not part of the 'other'.
 Many have on their identity document an ethnic classification of Other, although there have been recent reforms in 2011 that allow for double-barrel ethnic identifications like "Indian Chinese" or "Chinese Indian" for individuals of mixed heritage.

-Schools and the Housing and Development Board housing estates enforce ethnic quotas based on the race proportions to prevent racial enclaves.
-The system ensures the majority Chinese live with a certain ratio of Malays and Indians and vice versa.
-As a result, children grow up with at least some racial mixing both at school and in their residential blocks.
-For many years, community leaders have been organising cross-visits to celebrate each other's cultural and religious festivals.
-Nonetheless, a number of young bloggers and commentators have been charged under the Sedition Act for making disparaging remarks about race and religion.

-However, with racism pretty much impossible to be eradicated in its entirety, there have been cases of racism including the social stigma attached to intermarriage of different ethnic groups.
+However, there have been cases of racism including the social stigma attached to intermarriage of different ethnic groups.
 Such racist sentiments have also not escaped those in power.
 In 1992, former People's Action Party Member of Parliament Choo Wee Khiang said: "One evening, I drove to Little India and it was pitch dark but not because there was no light, but because there were too many Indians around."

 Since 2010, anti-foreigner sentiments have been significant with house-owners and landlords refusing to rent properties to people from China and India.
-A 2019 YouGov poll has revealed similar results, with Singaporean respondents showing the highest percentage of bias against mainland Chinese and Indian travellers out of all the nations surveyed.
+A 2019 YouGov poll has revealed similar results, with Singaporean respondents showing the highest percentage of bias against mainland Chinese and Indian travelers out of all the nations surveyed.

 In January 2019, a 30-year-old man was arrested following a vandalism incident in which hateful slurs against the Malay community were scrawled on poles just outside Aljunied MRT station, Geylang which is near a primary and secondary school.
 The racial slurs contained words like: "Malay mati" (death to Malays) and other slurs displaying graphic sexual acts and one seemed to refer to Malaysian politician Anwar Ibrahim, although it is not independently verifiable if it actually did refer to Anwar.